-While Emmett Dalton worked as member of some of his brothers’ posses, he made his living working as a cowboy on the Bar X Bar Ranch near the Pawnee Agency in present-day Osage Nation.
+While Emmett Dalton worked as a member of some of his brothers’ posses, he made his living working as a cowboy on the Bar X Bar Ranch near the Pawnee Agency in the present-day Osage Nation.
 While working at the ranch, Emmett met two men who would later become members of the gang — Bill Doolin and William St. Power, alias Bill Power.
 Power, also known as Tom Evans, who had drifted into the area from Texas with a trail herd from the Pecos.

 Charlie Pierce was from the Blue River country in Missouri but headed to Indian Territory to avoid serving jail time for whiskey peddling.

-Dick Broadwell was from a prominent family near Hutchinson, Kansas and at the opening of Oklahoma Territory he staked a claim to a homestead in the Cowboy Flats area.
+Dick Broadwell was from a prominent family near Hutchinson, Kansas and at the opening of Oklahoma Territory, he staked a claim to a homestead in the Cowboy Flats area.
 There, he met and a young lady who owned the homestead next to his and asked her to marry him.
 After their marriage, she persuaded him to sell both claims and move with her to Fort Worth, Texas, where she disappeared with their money.
-The embittered Broadwell, returned to Indian Territory and started work on the ranches.
+The embittered Broadwell returned to Indian Territory and started work on the ranches.

 George Newcomb, who was known as “Bitter Creek” Newcomb, was originally from Fort Scott, Kansas.
 Starting his career as a cowboy at the age of 12, he worked for C. C. Slaughter on the Long S Ranch in Texas before drifting into Indian Territory.